-Prerequisite: Admission to the Dental Assisting Program or waiver for practicing dental assistants with program director approval
+Prerequisite: Admission to the Dental Assisting Program

 DAS103 Preventive Dentistry

 The content of this course is designed to include the development of a caries control program.
 Special emphasis is given to oral hygiene, the study of dental plaque, the use of the toothbrush, the latest methods of preventing tooth decay, and the armamentarium used with the prevention of dental disorders, as well as presenting general pathology and oral diseases along with highlights on dental anomalies.
 Communication techniques related to prevention; nutritional counseling methods are developed in lab sessions and in elementary classroom situations.
 This course underscores the importance of taking blood pressure, pulse, and respirations in the prevention of medical emergencies.
 The theory portion of this course is presented in an online format; students meet the course objectives by reading the textbook and online materials, participating in online discussions and completing assignments and assessments online; thus requiring students to physically be on campus only for the lab section.